 Towering over the Catawba River, The Pump House is the latest iteration of a building that once operated as an industrial pump house.
 The plant used to pump about five million gallons of water each day to supply the Celanese textile and chemical plant.
 Now, visitors come here to enjoy a fine dining experience from the comfort of inside or from the exciting rooftop bar.
 The menu features beers, cocktails and wines, as well as small bites, salads and “entrees from the land and free, river and sea.”

-River Park is located at 1782 Quality Circle
+River Park is located at 1782 Quality Circle, Rock Hill, SC

-Pro tip: Bring your dog!
+Tip: Bring your dog!
 Pets are allowed on the paths with a 3-foot leash.
+(More on the park’s pet policy here.)

 (3) Drift down the Catawba River

 Canoe, kayak or tube on the Catawba River.
-Bring your own equipment or rent from Twisted Beaver River Adventures, Rocking River Adventures or Kayaking 4 H2O.
-Two suggestions: Start at the Fort Mill Dam (2541 New Gray Rock Road, Fort Mill, SC) and travel 3.5 miles to Riverwalk with two small Class I rapids, or start at Riverwalk’s trailhead (575 Herrons Ferry Road, Rock Hill, SC) and travel 2.75 miles to River Park with a Class I/II rapid and another Class I rapid near the end.
+Bring your own equipment or rent from Twisted Beaver River Adventures or Rocking River Adventures.
+Our recommendation: Start at the Fort Mill Dam (2541 New Gray Rock Road, Fort Mill, SC) and travel 3.5 miles to Riverwalk with two small Class I rapids.
+You’ll get out of the water near the Pump House.

 1912 Mt Gallant Road, Rock Hill, SC